 This course is a continuation of MU 112 Instrument I and is designed for non-music and music majors whose interest or concentration of study is an orchestral or other instrument.
 This is a performance based course.
-This is a two credit hour course.

 Prerequisite: MU 112D Instrument I or permission of the instructor